Développement économique et création locale d’emplois (LEED)

-The Trento Centre’s work is structured around two dimensions:
+The Trento Centre’s work is structured around three dimensions:

 We are a small team, so interns have the opportunity to be actively involved in a wide range of activities.
-Interns usually work on a specific project, however they also assist with other Trento Centre activities, such as conference and seminar preparation.
+Interns usually work on a specific project and also assist with other Trento Centre activities, such as conference and seminar preparation.

 When can I apply for an internship?